-Based on their local knowledge and the documents we circulate to the teams, we first of all establish the basic principles.
+Based on their local knowledge and the documents we provide to the teams, we first gather the basics.
 These include:

 - Map of all known ski tours with estimated frequency of use

-- Map of the habitats suitable for black and wood grouse (throughout Tyrol)
+- Map of the habitats suitable for black and wood grouse (available throughout Tyrol)

 - Map of all roe deer and red deer feeding areas